-Refer to Uncertainty Chapter on “Testing rare events” Slide 9 and 10 for information on false positives and false negatives as well as how to generate the contingency table.
+Refer to Uncertainty Chapter on “Testing rare events” Slide 9 and 10 for information on false positives and false negatives, as well as how to generate the contingency table.

 4) It is known that numerical variables X and Y are positively correlated with r = 0.12.
-Given that Z = 3X, which of the following statements is true
+Given that Z = 3X, which of the following statements is true?

-(I) The correlation between Z and Y is 0.36
+(I) The correlation between Z and Y is 0.36.

 (II) The correlation between Z and Y is 0.04.